 Investing is easier than it looks.
 In this post, I’m going to give very simple steps you can take to start investing including where, how much and what to invest in.
-Investing in this way has returned around 7% a year over the last century.
+Investing in this way has returned around 7% a year over the last century using only a three fund portfolio.

 This post is somewhat opinionated in the investing method mentioned here.
 It’s similar advice to what you’d read in books like The Bogleheads’ Guide to Investing, or other diversification strategies, but the specific actions are listed here to give a framework for those new to investing.